 2. A conduct officer reviews report and emails a meeting notice to student

-All communication and meeting notices are sent to the student’s official College at Brockport email account.
+All communication and meeting notices are sent to the student’s official SUNY Brockport email account.
 The email notice outlines the alleged violation as it relates to the Code of Student Conduct.
 The conduct officer indicates the date, time, and location of the conduct meeting.